JohnGoldsmith/dotnetrdf-wiki/UserGuide-Inference-And-Reasoning.md

 # Reasoners and SPARQL Endpoints

-Please see [[UserGuide/Configuration/Reasoners|Configuration API - Reasoners]] for information on how to specify reasoner configuration and how to attach them to HTTP Handlers.
+Please see [[Configuration API - Reasoners|UserGuide-Configuration-Reasoners]] for information on how to specify reasoner configuration and how to attach them to HTTP Handlers.